 I spent almost a decade trying to get rid of my migraines – massage, chiropractors, acupuncture, reflexology, neurology, physiotherapy – nothing worked.
 It was suggested I take prescription drugs, and although I did at certain points (which often caused eczema), I didn’t want to rely on medication.
 I wanted the problem fixed.
 My last resort was to take a natural approach – and it changed everything.

-On the first visit to my naturopath and nutritionist, I was shown this image of my blood (via an HLB test).
-The white you see on the left represents toxins (free radicals).
-Basically, more toxins = more migraines.
+On the first visit to my naturopath and nutritionist, my blood was taken via an HLB test.
+The results are what you see below on the left.
+The white you see in the left image represents toxins (free radicals).
+Simply put, more toxins = more migraines.
 That’s all I needed to see.
-My blood was the tangible starting point I needed, rather than a number on the scale.
-My new goal was not to have a 6 pack; it was to have clean blood.
+My blood was the tangible starting point I needed to shift my thinking about my health.
+My new goal was no longer to have a 6 pack or reach a certain number on the scale.
+My goal was to have clean blood.

-A short time later, after some significant but manageable changes to my diet and a lot of education, my blood was vibrant red and I was 100% migraine free (image on right), in addition to many other unexpected benefits like increased energy, amazing sleep, no sugar cravings, no aches and pains, no eczema, just to name a few.
+Only 6 weeks later, after some significant but manageable changes to my diet and a lot of education, my blood was vibrant red and I was 100% migraine free (image on right), in addition to many other unexpected benefits like increased energy, amazing sleep, no sugar cravings, no digestive issues, no aches and pains, no eczema, just to name a few.
 I was proof of what Hippocrates and Edison knew centuries ago – that “food is medicine”.

 Studies show that at any given time, 80% of the population is on a diet.
-But this physical, mental, and emotional rollercoaster messes with our insides – with our hormones, our brains, with every cell in our body.
+But this physical, mental, and emotional rollercoaster can mess with our insides – with our hormones, our brains, with every cell in our body.
 It can cause chronic imbalance, which can lead to chronic stress, which can not just contribute to weight gain, but also chronic disease.
+We need to realize that in order to lose weight, our bodies (our insides) need to be healthy.
+Weight loss is an inside job.

 Even though food is medicine and physical activity benefits our bodies and minds, a perfect diet and exercise program aren’t the only factors involved in optimizing your health.
 Because if you’re putting your body under other forms of stress, you can still leave yourself vulnerable to poor health – weight gain, fatigue, and other serious disease.
-I believe that reaching and maintaining optimal health is about managing the cumulative effect of “The 10 Habits”, the most common daily stressors that today’s working professional is exposed to every single day.
+Reaching and maintaining optimal health is about managing the cumulative effect of “The To 10 Unhealthy Habits“, the most common daily stressors that today’s working professional is exposed to every single day.